Kenny1291/PHP-NUT-Client/README.md

 # PHP-NUT-Client

-PhpNutClient is an abstraction class to access NUT data server(s).
-You can use it in PHP programs to access NUT's upsd data server in a simple way, without having to know the [NUT protocol](https://networkupstools.org/docs/developer-guide.chunked/ar01s09.html).
+PhpNutClient abstracts the connection the the NUT server.
+It's a wrapper around the [NUT network protocol](https://networkupstools.org/docs/developer-guide.chunked/ar01s09.html).
+It can be integrated into other PHP programs to access NUT's upsd data server.

+NutExceptions are raised when a NUT network protocol error occurs.
+They aim to provide full support for all error messages, as well as a dynamic and clear description.

+## Testing
+A Dockerfile to build a testing environment is provided, which includes a dummy UPS.

 ## License
 This is open-sourced software licensed under the [GNU GPL license](https://www.gnu.org/licenses).